Skip to main content

 A sophisticated analysis of long-term hormonal protocol safety must transcend the mere cataloging of study designs and their limitations.
 It requires a systems-biology perspective, recognizing that the endocrine system is not an isolated circuit but is deeply interwoven with the body’s other master regulatory networks, most notably the metabolic and immune systems.

 The most profound challenge in assessing long-term safety is therefore the difficulty of isolating the effects of the hormonal intervention from the background noise and influence of an individual’s underlying metabolic health.
-The risk-benefit calculus of a given protocol is fundamentally altered by the patient’s metabolic state, particularly their degree of and systemic inflammation.
+The risk-benefit calculus of a given protocol is fundamentally altered by the patient’s metabolic state, particularly their degree of insulin resistance and systemic inflammation.

 The Interplay of the HPG Axis and Metabolic Dysfunction